s-heins/articles/git/03 A deeper look: Git behind the scenes/git-behind-the-scenes.md

 ### Tags

 Tags are very similar to branches in that they *reference a commit*.
-However, while a branch reference auto-advances when you push a new commit on top of the one that the branch currently points to, tags stay fixed.
+However, while *a branch reference auto-advances when you push a new commit* on top of the one that the branch currently points to, *tags stay fixed*.

 This is handy if you work with releases for your software and you want to mark a certain commit as a specific version.
 Then, it would be rather annoying if your tag kept moving as you added more commits; you'd have no way of finding out which commit was associated with your release for version 1.2.4, for example.